Author: Dana Edwards

 Because Row Two was right behind the bus driver, I could see the sign, Hello, My name is Ms. Woodmore and I am your bus driver, and I could see her face in her mirror.
 It wasn’t a happy face.
 In fact, it was looking angrier by the second.
 I turned around to see what was making her so mad and I saw Harold.
 He was standing in the isle, touching each row and counting out loud as he passed each one.

 “Row Four.
 Row Five, Row Six.”
-The kids on the bus were laughing.
+The kids on the bus laughed.
 When Harold got to Row Ten, he froze.

 The bus driver shouted, “Young Man!
 You with the Star Wars lunchbox, we can’t leave until everyone is seated.
 And that includes YOU!”